|

 or her know.
 If we do not hear anything from you, we assume

-yourself.
-On the other hand, please try to work as
+On the other hand, please try to show also some

-independently as possible.
-If you need advise for every
+independence: If you ask for advise for every little thing that

 -